-Table 32:Basic
+Table 30: Basic

-Field Name Description Radio on/off Select "Radio off" to disable wireless.
-Select "Radio on" to enable wireless.
+Field Name Description Radio on/off Select Radio off to disable wireless.
+Select Radio on to enable wireless.
 Wireless connection mode According to the wireless client type, select one of the modes.
-Modes are

-Field Name Description AP/ Repeater.
+Modes are AP/ Repeater.
 Default is AP.

-Network Mode Choose one network mode from the drop-down list.
+Field Name Description Network Mode Choose one network mode from the drop-down list.
 For 5 GHz radio the default is 11vht AC/AN/A. Default is 11b/g/n mixed mode.
-11b/g/n mixed mode ▼ 11b/g mixed mode 11b only 11g only 11b/g/n mixed mode 11n only(2.4G) SSID It is the basic identity of wireless LAN.
+11b/g/n mixed mode 11b/g mixed mode 11b only 11g only 11b/g/n mixed mode 11n only(2.4G) SSID It is the basic identity of wireless LAN.
 SSID can be any alphanumeric or a combination of special characters.
 It will appear in the wireless network access list.
 Multiple SSID1~SSID3 cnPilot r190V/r190W/r200/r200P Routers support 4 SSIDs on each radio.
-Hidden After the item is checked, the SSID is no longer displayed in the search for the Wi-Fi wireless network connection list Broadcast (SSID) After initial State opening, the device broadcasts the SSID of the router to wireless network AP Isolation If AP isolation is enabled, the clients of the AP cannot access each other.
-MBSSID AP Isolation AP isolation among the devices which does not belong to this AP.
-When the option is enabled, the devices which do not belong to this AP cannot access the devices which are within the AP.
+Hidden After the item is checked, the SSID is no longer displayed in the search for the Wi-Fi wireless network connection list Broadcast (SSID) After initial State opening, the device broadcasts the SSID of the router to wireless network.
+AP Isolation If AP isolation is enabled, the clients connected to the AP cannot access each other.
+It is controlled from 2.4 GHz radio page only.
+This setting enables / disables the isolation for both 2.4 GHz and 5 GHz radios.
+MBSSID Isolation If MBSSID isolation is enabled, the clients connected to different SSIDs on same AP cannot access each other.
+It is controlled from 2.4 GHz radio page.
+This setting Enable / Disable the isolation for both 2.4 GHz and 5 GHz radios.
 BSSID MAC address of the AP.
 Frequency (Channel) You can select Auto Select.
-HT Physical Mode Operating 1.
+HT Physical Mode Operating Mode 1.
 Mixed Mode: In this mode, the previous wireless card can recognize and connect to the Pre-N AP, but the throughput will be affected 2.
-Green Field: high throughput can be achieved, but it will affect backward compatibility, and security of the system Mode Channel Bandwidth Select channel bandwidth, default is 20 MHz and 20/40 MHz.
+Green Field: high throughput can be achieved, but it will affect backward compatibility, and security of the system Channel Bandwidth Select channel bandwidth, default is 20 MHz and 20/40 MHz.
 Default is 20/40 Guard Interval Select long/short. default is short.
 Reverse Direction Grant (RDG) Enabled : Devices on the WLAN are able to transmit to each other without requiring an additional contention-based request to transfer (i.e. devices are able to transmit to another device on the network during TXOP) Disabled : Devices on the WLAN must make a request for transmit when communicating with another device on the network

-Field Name Description STBC Space-time Block Code Enabled : Multiple copies of signals are transmitted to increase the chance of successful delivery Disabled : STBC is not employed for signal transmission Aggregation MSDU (A-MSDU) Enabled : Allows the device to aggregate multiple Ethernet frames into a single 802.11n, thereby improving the ratio of frame data to frame overhead Disabled : No frame aggregation is employed at the router Auto Block Ack Enabled : Multiple frames are acknowledged together using a single Block Acknowledgement frame.
-Disabled : Auto block acknowledgement is not used by the device - use this configuration when low throughput/connectivity issues are experienced by mobile devices Decline BA Request Enabled: Disallow block acknowledgement requests from devices Disabled: Allow block acknowledgement requests from devices HT Disallow TKIP Enabled : Disallow the use of Temporal Key Integrity Protocol for connected devices Disabled : Allow the use of Temporal Key Integrity Protocol for connected devices HT LDPC Enabled: Enable Low-Density Parity Check mechanism for increasing chance of successful delivery in challenging wireless environments Disabled : Disable Low-Density Parity Check mechanism
+Field Name Description STBC Space-time Block Code Enabled : Multiple copies of signals are transmitted to increase the chance of successful delivery Disabled : STBC is not employed for signal transmission Aggregation MSDU (A-MSDU) Enabled : Allows the device to aggregate multiple Ethernet frames into a single 802.11n, thereby improving the ratio of frame data to frame overhead Disabled: No frame aggregation is employed at the router Auto Block Ack Enabled : Multiple frames are acknowledged together using a single Block Acknowledgement frame.
+Disabled : Auto block acknowledgement is not used by the device - use this configuration when low throughput/connectivity issues are experienced by mobile devices Decline BA Request Enabled: Disallow block acknowledgement requests from devices Disabled: Allow block acknowledgement requests from devices HT Disallow TKIP Enabled: Disallow the use of Temporal Key Integrity Protocol for connected devices Disabled : Allow the use of Temporal Key Integrity Protocol for connected devices HT LDPC Enabled: Enable Low-Density Parity Check mechanism for increasing chance of successful delivery in challenging wireless environments Disabled : Disable Low-Density Parity Check mechanism

-Wireless Security
+Wireless security

-Table 33: Wireless security
+Table 31: Wireless security